 - Begin to cook this on a low to medium flame, stirring constantly to prevent burning and lumps.

-- After few minutes, you can see a glossy thick consistency.
+- After few minutes, you can see ragi malt turns to a glossy thick consistency.
 You can switch off the heat.

-- Add sugar/ jaggery and pour more milk if needed to bring it to the consistency.
+- Add sugar/ jaggery and pour more milk as desired to bring it to the consistency.

 For salted ragi java